 The main advantage of the electric skillet is the even temperature contribution.
 Traditional stoves may heat your frying pans unevenly.
 The electric skillet keeps the temperature even, keeping it on the level you set it.
 Therefore, your food will be evenly cooked and your meal will be prepared much faster.

-Electric skillets come in various sizes and shapes.
+Electric skillets come in various shapes and sizes.
 They can be round, square, or rectangular, made of different materials.
 The size can vary from 12 by 12 inches which are considered smaller and can reach 18 inches for those larger ones used for professional purposes.

 The inner coating is made of non-stick material that prevents burning.
 The price of the electric skillet is dictated by the quality of this inner coating.
 It is very important not to damage this coating as that will be the spot where your food may burn.
 And we do not want that to happen.